dhis2/dhis2-docs-implementation/content/support_documentation/dhis2-documentation-guide.md

 === "Examples"

+    > Basic blockquote

     > Blockquotes can also be nested...
     >> ...by using additional greater-than signs right next to each other...
     > > > ...or with spaces between arrows.

+    Note that nested blockquotes have a special style applie to help to indicate hierarchical structures.

+    > You can also manually apply the nested style to single blockquotes { .nested }

 === "Markdown"

     ```
+    > Basic blockquote

     > Blockquotes can also be nested...
     >> ...by using additional greater-than signs right next to each other...
     > > > ...or with spaces between arrows.

+    Note that nested blockquotes have a special style applie to help to indicate hierarchical structures.

+    > You can also manually apply the nested style to single blockquotes { .nested }
     ```

 ### Code